-Hawaii’s Our Care, Our Choice Act went into effect on January 1, 2019.
+Hawaii’s Our Care, Our Choice Act (OCOCA) went into effect on January 1, 2019.
 The Act authorizes medical aid in dying in the state, after nearly 20 years of on-the-ground organizing by supporters and Compassion & Choices.
 Governor David Ige signed the law on April 5, 2018.

 OCOCA empowers terminally ill, mentally capable Hawai’i residents with six months or less to live to choose to take a prescription in their final days that will end unbearable suffering and allow them to die peacefully.

 But due to Hawai’i’s severe doctor shortage, too many terminally ill patients are still unable to access medical aid in dying.

 Qualified Advanced Practice Registered Nurses (APRNs) stand ready to serve, but as the law is written, they are currently prohibited from helping in this most crucial area.

 Sign our petition to include APRNs as medical aid-in-dying prescribers: https://www.thepetitionsite.com/takeaction/124/288/763/

 - Attend an Event in Hawai‘i: Participate in virtual activities related to medical aid in dying and advance care planning.

 - Volunteer With Us: Join other passionate and dedicated individuals to work to re-enact legislation that improves care and expands end-of-life choice.